 This table is a list of requirements for air filter devices.

-Section L. HERS Verification Requirements
+Section L. HERS Verification Requirements for duct systems

 This field is filled out automatically.
 It is calculated based on data from the CF1R and from previous sections in this document.